Homemade Nutter Butters

 - Allow cookies to cool on baking sheet for 5 minutes before removing to a wire rack to cool completely.

-- Using a standing mixer, beat butter on medium speed until fluffy.
+- Using a standing mixer, beat butter and peanut butter on medium speed until fluffy.

-- Mix in peanut butter, 1 cup powdered sugar, milk and vanilla extract.
+- Mix in the powdered sugar, milk and vanilla extract.

 - Group your baked cookies into pairs, then spoon 1 Tablespoon of filling on the bottom cookie for each pair.